HumanityReport.com

 China's Collapse[113]

 Population fell 3.39M in 2025 to 1.405B[12].
 UN 2024 revision projects ~639M by 2100 — not the ~770M once cited[1].
-China's National Social Security Fund could be depleted around 2035[11].
+China's pension system faces severe strain; CASS projected the urban-employee fund could be exhausted around 2035[11].

 Global Peak in Sight